Wednesday, 29 October 2014

 I am all for singing one's praises because I feel it is our right.
-If you’ve worked hard and persevered to accomplish something, it is only natural to want to celebrate.
-After all, if we don't shout it from the rooftops how is the world going to learn of our accomplishments?
-How is our light going to shine if it is kept hidden under a bushel (to steal from the Bible)?
-Most importantly, how are others going to learn from our good example?
-I reckon not doing that would be a sin against humanity.
-You've got to display those good deeds for all to see and emulate.
+Having worked hard and persevered to accomplish a goal or a dream, isn't it only natural that one would want to celebrate?
+After all, hiding only deprives the world of your testimony.
+How will we ever learn of your accomplishments and drink from your well of inspiration if you do not shout from the rooftops?
+How is the world ever going to see the light if it is hidden under a bushel?
+Most importantly, who would we admire and emulate?
+I reckon not blowing that trumpet would be a sin against humanity.

 But here’s what has become apparent to me over the years.
-You face a real danger of 'pissing' some people off when you brag.
-I don't need to remind you of how the green-eyed monster operates.
-It will despise you for your success, and would rather you kept your achievements to yourself.
-This is the reason we now have the commonly used word ‘hater’.
-Some prefer to call them naysayers.
+When one brags, they face the real danger of 'pissing' some people off and unleashing the green-eyed monster.
+We all know how the monster operates - it will despise you for your success, and wishes you to vanish from the face of the earth.
+These days the word ‘hater’ is commonly used.
+Some prefer to call these negative recipients of one's good news 'naysayers.'
 What it all boils down to is that when we brag others will gag!

 a) If you’re going to blow your own trumpet, then do it within context.
 Know your audience and stick to the subject at hand.
 You’re allowed to mention some things in passing if it drives a point home, but let it be the end of it.
 Only dwell on it if others ask you to, which brings me to the next point.

 b) Let others brag about you.
 And when they do point out the good that you've done, graciously acknowledge and accept their compliments by thanking them.
 After all, they are your accomplishments, and you deserve the recognition.